STATIONARY ENGINEER, STATE OFFICE COMPLEX

 The examination will consist of a rating of your education, training and experience related to the requirements of the position.
 Successful candidates will be placed on the employment eligibility list categorized as BEST QUALIFIED, BETTER QUALIFIED, or QUALIFIED.
 The eligibility list will be valid for one year and may be extended.
 The list will be used by the hiring agency to select employees.

-Eligible list may be used to fill future vacancies of the same classification.
+Eligible lists may be used to fill future vacancies of the same classification.

 You MUST possess the minimum qualifications before you may be selected for a State job – Verification will be completed by the appointing authority.
 If you are scheduled to complete an educational or licensing requirement within six months of the examination, you may participate in the examination process.
 Permanent State employees may also complete necessary experience requirements within six months of the date of an examination.
 Credit is given for relevant part-time, temporary or volunteer experience based on the number of hours worked per week.
 You must include on your application the time spent on such activity.
 You must be legally authorized under the United States Immigration Reform and Control Act to be hired in the position for which you apply.